mouton5000/dynamicgraphviz/README.md

 With this module, you can **try graph algorithms** and **see what happens in real time**.
 The main purpose of this project is just a tool to debug and understand in real time what a graph algorithm does with the graph.
 It is just an advanced substitute to `print`.
 In addition, the module is light and should be easy to install.

-You do not see how does the Dijkstra algorithm works on a directed graph?
-You do not see how this dual ascent approximation algorithm build the solution of your algorithm?
+You do not see how does the Dijkstra algorithm work on a directed graph?
+You do not see how this dual ascent approximation algorithm builds the solution of your algorithm?
 You like graphs (and python) and want to try anything related with graphs.
 Try **dynamicgraphviz**.

 ## Installation